kaegeh/DPI911-Project/Collection/Screen Capture - T1113/README.md

 ## Assumptions

-Attackers have used the Get-TimedScreenshot powershell command on a compromised host, which forwards events to Splunk.
+Attacker had used the Get-TimedScreenshot powershell command on a compromised host, which forwards events to Splunk.
 The execution of this command should be captured in Splunk.

 ## Execution